inasafe/inasafe-doc/docs/source/training/beginner/osm/107-imagery-offset.rst

 7. Ignoring the box that pops up, use your mouse to drag the imagery layer so that it aligns correctly with the GPS tracks.
 The GPS tracks should line up with the roads on the imagery as closely as possible.
 You will see the offset numbers in the box change.

 .. image:: /static/training/beginner/osm/image116.*
    :align: center

 8. If you like, you can save these offset settings by entering a bookmark name and then clicking :guilabel:`OK`.
 You can then automatically apply the same settings later by going to :menuselection:`Imagery ‣ Imagery offset` and clicking on your bookmark.

 9. If you do not want to save the offset, simply click :guilabel:`OK` without entering a bookmark name.

-What if there are no GPS tracks on OpenStreetMap, and you don’t have a GPS?
+What if there are no GPS tracks on OSM, and you don’t have a GPS?
 Without GPS tracks, it is difficult to align imagery.
 If it is a relatively empty area (not much mapping done), you might choose to simply use the imagery as it is and correct the data later.
 It’s better to map an area 20 or 30 metres offset than to not map it at all.

 If you can positively identify the latitude and longitude of one object on